Sydney Motorsport Park: Motorcycling

 After the first Australian motorcycle Grand Prix held at Phillip Island in 1989, there was a conflict over advertising between the Victorian Government and the tobacco industry, who were major sponsors of the Grand Prix teams.
 The New South Wales Government saw this as an opportunity to bring the race to Sydney and in October 1990, a deal was made for the Grand Prix to be held at what was then known as Eastern Creek International Raceway from 1991 to 1993.
 The race remained at the circuit until 1996 before returning to Phillip Island in 1997.

-The circuit has also hosted rounds of the Australian Superbike Championship.
+The circuit also hosts rounds of the Australian Superbike Championship, currently (as of 2025) running the only night race in the championship series.

 Australian motorcycle Grand Prix winners

 A1 Grand Prix

 The Australian round of the A1 Grand Prix championship was held at Sydney Motorsport Park from the 2005–06 season to the 2007–08 season.
 During the 2006–07 event on 4 February 2007, German driver Nico Hülkenberg set the outright lap record for the original circuit layout with a 1:19.142 lap time in the A1 Team Germany prepared Lola-Zytek.